mixxxdj/manual/source/chapters/microphones.rst

           :guilabel:`Microphone Monitor Mode` option to :guilabel:`Direct
           monitor (recording and broadcasting only)`.
-This will still mix the microphone input with your recorded and broadcasted mixes, but it will not mix the microphone with the Master output.
+This will still mix the microphone input with your recorded and broadcasted mixes, but it will not mix the microphone with the main output.
 Don't forget to press the :guilabel:`Talk` button when using the microphone if you use this option.